The Eras

 Open All Tabs

-The Roaring 20s saw the birth of the University of Miami, with its Conservatory of Music.
-The years that followed were turbulent, starting with the 1926 hurricane that struck Miami just before classes started, the stock market crash of 1928, and the Great Depression.
-May Brigel, Director of Public School Music, guided instruction for undergraduate majors until 1932.
+The Roaring Twenties witnessed the birth of the University of Miami and its Conservatory of Music.
+The years that followed brought considerable challenges, beginning with the devastating 1926 hurricane that struck Miami just before classes were scheduled to start, followed by the stock market crash of 1929 and the onset of the Great Depression.

 1936 Frances Bergh with Girls Group